-If it is appropriate to refer the case to LA Family Services or the police, the DSL will make the referral or support a member of staff in doing so.
+If it is appropriate to refer the case to local authority children's social care or the police, the DSL will make the referral or support a member of staff in doing so.

 If a referral is made directly (see section 7.1), the DSL must be informed as soon as possible.